Climate change is getting under our skin

 Skin is “exquisitely sensitive” to climate and ecological changes, said Louise Andersen, the cochair of the International Society of Dermatology Committee on Climate Change and a dermatologist at Aleris-Hamlet Hospitals in Denmark, to Harvard Medicine.
 It is the first barrier against the environment, pathogens and UV radiation, so it is also one of the first organs to be affected by the rapidly changing climate.
 It is a “delicate system where the balance has shifted in recent years.”

-Many different aspects of climate change can have a negative effect on the skin.
+Many different aspects of climate change can negatively affect the skin.
 Rising temperatures and extreme heat are one of the biggest risks.
 Heat can “get trapped in our skin, triggering several inflammatory issues,” said Women’s Health.
 Acne can worsen too, as “increased sweat can lead to more clogged pores.”
 Heat can also “increase heat rashes, particularly those in friction-prone areas like under the breasts, groin and inner thighs, as well as yeast and bacterial conditions that can occur with perspiration buildup on the skin.”
 Extreme temperatures additionally affect prior conditions, exacerbating “psoriasis and facial flushing from lupus,” said National Geographic.
 These symptoms are now “appearing earlier in the spring and later into the fall because hotter days are beginning earlier in the year and lasting longer into the fall.”

 The Week